department-of-veterans-affairs/vets-design-system-documentation/src/_layout/flexbox-grid.md

 # Flexbox grid

 <div class="va-introtext" markdown="1">
-The flexbox grid is another option for creating grid-based layouts with additional features that flexbox provides.
+The flexbox grid is another option for creating grid-based layouts with the additional features that flexbox provides.
+You can apply more flexbox properties by using the [flexbox utility](../utilities/flexbox.html).
 </div>

 In addition to the Flexbox grid, Formation uses a 12-column, responsive, flexbox grid to provide structure and align content.